Tropical Weierstrass points and Weierstrass weights: Overview

 For an extensive and informative survey describing the history and applications of Weierstrass points, starting with Weierstrass and H\"{u}rwitz~\cite{Weierstrass67, Hur92} in the 1800s, see Del Centina~\cite{Del08}.
 The study of Weierstrass points on stable curves was initiated by Eisenbud and Harris~\cite{EH87-WP}, who proved results on nodal curves of {\em compact type}, i.e., curves whose dual graph is a tree.
 This work served as an application of their newly-developed theory of limit linear series~\cite{EH86}.
-They moreover raised the question of constructing a moduli space parametrizing all possible limit Weierstrass divisors of a given stable curve, a problem which has been widely open since then.
+They moreover raised the question of constructing a moduli space parametrizing all possible limit Weierstrass divisors of a given stable curve, a problem that has been widely open since then.

-Moving beyond stable curves of compact type, Lax~\cite{Lax87-rational} studied Weierstrass points on stable curves which consist of one rational component with nodes; in this case, the dual graph is a single vertex with self-loops.
+Moving beyond stable curves of compact type, Lax~\cite{Lax87-rational} studied Weierstrass points on stable curves consisting of one rational component with nodes; in this case, the dual graph is a single vertex with self-loops.
 (The term {\em tree-like} is used in the literature to describe curves whose dual graph consists of a tree after removing self-loops.)
 A further breakthrough came with Esteves--Medeiros~\cite{EM02} who worked with stable curves with two components, i.e., curves whose dual graph is a dipole graph.
 (We refer to Section~\ref{sec:dipole_augmented} for a discussion of our results applied to dipole graphs and the connection to~\cite{EM02}.)
-Esteves--Salyehan \cite{ES07} studied further cases, including when the dual graph is a complete graph.
-Cumino--Esteves--Gatto \cite{CEG08} studied limits of {\em special} Weierstrass points on certain stable curves, i.e., Weierstrass points with weight at least two.
-The problem of describing limits of Weierstrass points in a given one-parameter family is addressed in~\cite{Esteves98, amini2014equidistribution}.
+Esteves--Salyehan~\cite{ES07} studied further cases of nodal curves, including when the dual graph is a complete graph.
+Cumino--Esteves--Gatto~\cite{CEG08} studied limits of {\em special} Weierstrass points on certain stable curves, i.e., Weierstrass points with weight at least two.
+The problem of describing limits of Weierstrass points away from the nodes in a given one-parameter family in characteristic zero is addressed in~\cite{Esteves98}.

-Other works have attempted to treat the case of irreducible Gorenstein curves and the distribution of Weierstrass points on them~\cite{Lax87-distribution, LF90, LW90, GL93, CS94, GL95, GL96, BG95, Esteves96}.